-To tell a story in a space is a process of abstraction.
-Therefore when Designing an exhibition the essential first step is the content interpretation that is the process of “translation” of potentially boring facts (and figures) into a storyline that touches and engages the target public.
-This can be done in an infinite number of ways and the challenge and the trick is to find the best way to interpret a particular content and subtract a clear message that the story line will tell.
+Content interpretation is a process of “translation” of potentially boring facts (and figures) into a storyline that touches and engages the target public.
+This can be done in an infinite number of ways and the challenge and the trick is to find the best way to interpret a particular content.

 We believe that only an exhibition with a clear message and story is a successful exhibition.

 A few years ago we were invited to work on a small boutique exhibition about a family of a successful businessman.
 As the designers, were handed by the curator with a pile of archive documents on members of the family.
 Turning those into an exhibition directly would have been a disaster – a boring succession of copies of archive papers.
 Dead.
 Unengaging.
 Unappealing.